- Chapter 1: 5 Best Case Practices for Your Online Store Navigation

 Chapter 2: WooCommerce Menus: Behind the Scenes

-When designing a website, the various elements of the page should work together to easily guide visitors through the site.
-The menu is one feature that has a significant impact on the user experience of your site and navigation.
+When designing a website, the various elements of the page should work together to guide visitors through the site easily.
+The menu is one feature that has a significant impact on your site’s user experience and navigation.

 A website menu is a set of linked items that allow users to move between various pages or parts of a website.
 Depending on the content and nature of the website, there are various types of menus, such as dropdown menus; navigation menus; sticky menus; hamburger menus, and sidebar menus.